OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 #### Introspection Conclusion

-Introspection is a useful tool which allows users to gain more information about the GraphQL deployment, however, this will also allow malicious users to gain access to the same information.
-Best practice is to limit the access to the introspection queries, since, some tools or requests might fail if this feature is disabled altogether.
-Since GraphQL usually bridges to the backend APIs of the system, its better to enforce strict access control, which leads to the next topic.
+Introspection is a useful tool that allows users to gain more information about the GraphQL deployment.
+However, this will also allow malicious users to gain access to the same information.
+The best practice is to limit access to the introspection queries, since some tools or requests might fail if this feature is disabled altogether.
+As GraphQL usually bridges to the back end APIs of the system, it's better to enforce strict access control.

 ### Authorization

-Introspection is the first place to look for Authorization problems.
-As noted, introspection should be restricted since it allows for data extraction and data gathering.
-The next thing a tester should check, once they have access to the schema and know what sensitive information there is to extract, is sending queries which will not be blocked due to insufficient privileges.
+Introspection is the first place to look for authorization problems.
+As noted, access to introspection should be restricted as it allows for data extraction and data gathering.
+Once a tester has access to the schema and knowledge of the sensitive information there is to extract, they should then send queries that will not be blocked due to insufficient privileges.
 GraphQL does not enforce permissions by default, and so it is up to the application to perform authorization enforcement.

-In the earlier examples the output of the introspection query, shows there is a query called `auth`, which seems like a good place to extract sensitive information (API tokens, passwords, etc).
+In the earlier examples, the output of the introspection query shows there is a query called `auth`.
+This seems like a good place to extract sensitive information such as API tokens, passwords, etc.

 ![Auth GraphQL Query](images/auth1.png)\
 _Figure 12.1-4: GraphQL Auth Query API_

 Testing the authorization implementation varies from deployment to deployment since each schema will have different sensitive information, and hence, different targets to focus on.

-In this example, every user (even un-authenticated) can gain access to auth tokens of every veterinarian listed in the database.
-These tokens can be used to perform additional actions the schema allows, such as associating or disassociating a dog from any specified veterinarian (using mutations), while there is no matching of the auth token to the veterinarian which appears in the request.
-An example would be, to use the token that was extracted (which belongs to Julien), and use it to perform an action as Benoit, who has the number 2 ID.
+In this vulnerable example, every user (even unauthenticated) can gain access to the auth tokens of every veterinarian listed in the database.
+These tokens can be used to perform additional actions the schema allows, such as associating or disassociating a dog from any specified veterinarian using mutations, even if there is no matching auth token for the veterinarian in the request.

+Here is an example in which the tester uses an extracted token they do not own to perform an action as the veterinarian "Benoit":

 ```graphql
 query brokenAccessControl {